Expert Online Therapy for Imposter Syndrome

 Result: Paralysis and procrastination when perfection isn't guaranteed.

 • You tie your worth to how much you can juggle.
-You're constantly doing the most, and still feeling like it’s not enough.
+Even when you’re doing more than enough, it still feels like it isn’t sufficient.

 Thought trap: “If I slow down or need help, I’ll be exposed as a fraud.”